jdnichollsc/faang-interview/BEHAVIORAL.md

     - v3.0.4 - 7969 (31.29%)
     - v3.0.3 - 12082 (47.44%)
 ### How do you justify working on this kind of stuff?
 How do you sell your manager on this work?
+- Research about possible vulnerabilities and advantages of using a NoSQL database for intensive workload: https://github.com/donnemartin/system-design-primer#sql-or-nosql
+- Creating MVP/PoC with hybrid mobile technologies to reduce time to market and code sharing for web
+- Research about limitations and validating dependencies using third party services.
+- Creating documentation; listing technical risks, with their impact, probability, alternatives to mitigate the issues with a contingency plan and defining responsible.
 ### How do you measure that this was achieved (Product in your company)?
 ### How many people were involved?
 What was your role in all of this?
 ### What motivated you to leave your previous company and join your current company?